 We are required to obtain and maintain various licenses and permits and fulfill registration and filing requirements in order to conduct and operate our business.
-For instance, to establish and operate a school to provide language training and test preparation services, we are required to obtain a private school operating permit and to make necessary filings for each learning center with the local counterparts of the Ministry of Education and the Ministry of Civil Affairs.
+For instance, to establish and operate a school to provide language training and test preparation services, we are required to obtain a private school operating permit and to make necessary filings for each learning center with the local counterparts of the Ministry of Education and the Ministry of Civil Affairs or SAMR.
 According to the Draft Amended Implementation Rules, we may need to obtain a private school operating permit from relevant local education authorities for our kindergartens, private primary and secondary school in Yangzhou, our private secondary school in Beijing, and our private training and education entities which offer after-school tutoring services for kindergarten kids or primary, middle and high school students.
-In addition, as we provide online tutoring and education services through our websites and mobile applications, we may also need to make a filing with the local education department or the department of human resources and social security under the Draft Amended Implementation Rules.
+In addition, as we provide online tutoring and education services through our websites and mobile applications, we may also need to make filings with the local education department or the department of human resources and social security under the Draft Amended Implementation Rules, the Implementation Opinion on Regulating Online After-school Tutoring Activities promulgated by MOE and other five authorities on July 12, 2019 and the Opinion on Guiding and Regulating the Healthy Development of Online Education Applications promulgated by MOE and seven other authorities on August 10, 2019.
 As of the date of this annual report, the Draft Amended Implementation Rules are still pending for approval.